andreyomatveev/distinguished-symmetric-cycles/README.md

 ## Distinguished Symmetric Cycles in Hypercube Graphs and Computation-free Vertex Decompositions ##

-In order to avoid a linear algebraic technique, we use an approach to decompositions that reveals the interval structure of the negative part of the vertex, as explained in the accompanying PDF-note.
+In order to avoid a linear algebraic technique, we use an approach to decomposing that reveals the interval structure of the negative part of the vertex, as explained in the accompanying PDF-note.